Midaz for Supply Chain Management

 By leveraging Midaz for supply chain management, manufacturing companies can improve the reliability, transparency, and efficiency of their operations, leading to better decision-making and resource management.

-Use the Create an Instrument endpoint to create entries for various raw materials and finished products.
-Each item in the supply chain, from raw materials to final products, can be an instrument with unique identifiers.
+Use the endpoint to create entries for various raw materials and finished products.
+Each item in the supply chain, from raw materials to final products, can be an Asset with unique identifiers.

 For each supplier and warehouse, create a portfolio using the Create a Portfolio endpoint.
 These portfolios will manage and track the flow of materials and goods.